mikezentz/voice-foundry/README.md

 Try it Out!
 Call **_213-335-7177_**

+Additions: I set up unit testing with mocha, chai, and travis ci.
+I also added an option in the contact flow to have the vanity numbers texted to your phone using Amazon Pinpoint.
+I've included screenshots of the contact flow and DynamoDB table in the docs folder of this repository.

 Each day while working on this project I recorded a sub-3-minute video of my thoughts on what I was working on that day.
 - [Day 1](https://github.com/mikezentz/voice-foundry/blob/main/docs/journal/Day1.m4v)